 “You're not just thinking about how to pitch your research to a funder.
 You're developing a concept note because this is what you want to achieve in the world,” Kristina said.

-“I'm a big believer in developing your concept note, funder agnostic as a strategic planning document, where you lay out the work you are excited to do and the impacts it will have.”
+“I'm a big believer in developing your concept note funder agnostic as a strategic planning document, where you lay out the work you are excited to do and the impacts it will have.”

 You're not just thinking about how to pitch your research to a funder.
 You're developing a concept note because this is what you want to achieve in the world.

 Once you are happy with your concept point, you can then tailor your pitch to make sure that you're hitting some of the notes that the funder cares about.
-That is the point at which you should start to consider who you would partner with.

 “A targeted concept note should position your research as a clear match to a funder’s priorities and giving history.”